epochblue/nanogen/README.md

     |   `-- rss.xml
     `-- config.yaml

-These are all the default files and folders used by `gin`.
+These are all the default files and folders used by `nanogen`.
 The folder names and the templates for collection views (`archive.html`, `index.html`, and `rss.xml`) are currently not editable by the user.
-By default, `gin` will use `article.html` as the template for articles and pages, but this is overrideable in the front-matter for each page and article.
+By default, `nanogen` will use `article.html` as the template for articles and pages, but this is overrideable in the front-matter for each page and article.